Return and disposal

 Meaning of the different battery symbols

-Generally speaking any batteries are marked with a crossed out rubbish bin ( see below ).
-This symbol indicates that batteries do not belong into the household waste bin.
-Batteries which contain more than 0.0005% Mercury, more than 0.002% Cadmium or more than 0.004% Lead show the chemical signs for these 3 different heavy metals.
-Definitions: Hg for Mercury, Cd for Cadmium and Pb for Lead.
+Generally speaking, if batteries contain a symbol that are marked with a crossed-out rubbish bin (see below), it indicates that they should not be placed into the household waste bin.
+Batteries that also contain more than 0.0005% Mercury, more than 0.002% Cadmium or more than 0.004% Lead will show their chemical symbol for these 3 different heavy metals.

 Dispose of used batteries